-Any student requiring more than three years (6 semesters) to complete a thesis must request an extension from their advisor and the Vice President Research and Graduate Programs or designate.
+Any student requiring more than three years (6 semesters) to complete a thesis must request an extension from their advisor and the Dean.

 Oral Defense of the Thesis

 When the student's advisor and committee have determined that the student has reached an acceptable level of completion on the thesis, the student will defend the research during an oral exam with the full examining committee.
 This defense, with the exception of committee deliberations, will be open to the public.